g0730n/GORK/README.md

   [con100=x]              if 100 equals x

-  [con1=1]                creates an infininte loop but with no way to break out of
+  [con1=1]                if followed by "lpf" this creates an infininte loop with no way
+                          to break out of...
                           instead do:
   [con x=1]
 or